About

 reviews, the deployment pipelines, and the pressure of

-When I'm not working, I'm usually still coding, whether I'm
+When I'm not coding, I'm usually still making something, whether